 Plants as drug factories

-While many drugs, such as aspirin, are produced chemically, in recent years a new generation of biological drugs has started to dominate the market.
+Many drugs, such as aspirin, are produced chemically.
+However, in recent years a new generation of biological drugs has started to dominate the market.
 Most of these drugs are produced in bioreactors by Chinese hamster ovary cells, or CHO cells.

 “The wonderful thing about plant seeds is they last forever with very little degradation.
 In space, you can crack open the seed tube, grow the plants, and harvest the antibodies that you need.”